tyo-nu/turtles/README.md

 ### Paper

-This repository provides all the code and notebooks used in [this paper](https://www.biorxiv.org/content/10.1101/634790v3), currently on bioRxiv.
+This repository provides all the code and notebooks used in [this paper](https://pubs.acs.org/doi/full/10.1021/jacs.1c07331).

 **Title**: Recording temporal data onto DNA with minutes resolution

-**Abstract**: Recording biological signals can be difficult in three-dimensional matrices, such as tissue.
-We present a DNA polymerase-based strategy that records temporal biosignals locally onto DNA to be read out later, which could obviate the need to extract information from tissue on the fly.
-We use a template-independent DNA polymerase, terminal deoxynucleotidyl transferase (TdT) that probabilistically adds dNTPs to single- stranded DNA (ssDNA) substrates without a template.
-We show that in vitro, the dNTP- incorporation preference of TdT changes with the presence of Co2+, Ca2+, Zn2+ and temperature.
-Extracting the signal profile over time is possible by examining the dNTP incorporation preference along the length of synthesized ssDNA strands like a molecular ticker tape.
-We call this TdT-based untemplated recording of temporal local environmental signals (TURTLES).
-We show that we can determine the time of Co2+ addition to within two minutes over a 60-minute period.
-Further, TURTLES has the capability to record multiple fluctuations.
-We can estimate the rise and fall of an input Co2+ pulse to within three minutes.
-TURTLES has at least 200-fold better temporal resolution than all previous DNA-based recording techniques.
+**Abstract**: Employing DNA as a high-density data storage medium has paved the way for next-generation digital storage and biosensing technologies.
+However, the multipart architecture of current DNA-based recording techniques renders them inherently slow and incapable of recording fluctuating signals with subhour frequencies.
+To address this limitation, we developed a simplified system employing a single enzyme, terminal deoxynucleotidyl transferase (TdT), to transduce environmental signals into DNA.
+TdT adds nucleotides to the 3′-ends of single-stranded DNA (ssDNA) in a template-independent manner, selecting bases according to inherent preferences and environmental conditions.
+By characterizing TdT nucleotide selectivity under different conditions, we show that TdT can encode various physiologically relevant signals such as Co2+, Ca2+, and Zn2+ concentrations and temperature changes in vitro.
+Further, by considering the average rate of nucleotide incorporation, we show that the resulting ssDNA functions as a molecular ticker tape.
+With this method we accurately encode a temporal record of fluctuations in Co2+ concentration to within 1 min over a 60 min period.
+Finally, we engineer TdT to allosterically turn off in the presence of a physiologically relevant concentration of calcium.
+We use this engineered TdT in concert with a reference TdT to develop a two-polymerase system capable of recording a single-step change in the Ca2+ signal to within 1 min over a 60 min period.
+This work expands the repertoire of DNA-based recording techniques by developing a novel DNA synthesis-based system that can record temporal environmental signals into DNA with a resolution of minutes.

 ### Cite
-Bhan, N. J. et al. Recording temporal data onto DNA with minutes resolution. bioRxiv 634790 (2019). doi:10.1101/634790
+Recording Temporal Signals with Minutes Resolution Using Enzymatic DNA Synthesis.
+Namita Bhan, Alec Callisto, Jonathan Strutz, Joshua Glaser, Reza Kalhor, Edward S. Boyden, George Church, Konrad Kording, and Keith E. J. Tyo
+Journal of the American Chemical Society 2021 143 (40), 16630-16640
+DOI: 10.1021/jacs.1c07331

 ### Getting Started